asimvsingh/sample-docker-microservice-mysql/README.md

 ```
 Now build and run your container with :
 ```
-docker-compose build i				# this will build the containers defined in docker-compose.yml docker-compose up 				# this will start the containers
+docker-compose build				# this will build the containers defined in docker-compose.yml docker-compose up 				# this will start the containers
 ```
 Now you can run test.sh to test the stack the same way.